 - By what method shall the participants interact (interface)?

 - What do you want to communicate (content)?

 - How shall the content be prepared and distributed (production)?

 - What systems and tools are required to enable the communication (technology)?

-Since online media communication share this meta-process with previous media formats: print, radio, film, and television — while adding interactivity — the evolving online production team builds upon the team structure of previous media.
+Since digital media communications share this meta-process with previous media formats: print, radio, film, and television — while adding interactivity — the evolving digital production team builds upon the team structure of previous media.